lplewa/unified-memory-framework/README.md

 UMF also provides multithreaded benchmarks that can be enabled by setting both `UMF_BUILD_BENCHMARKS` and `UMF_BUILD_BENCHMARKS_MT` CMake configuration flags to `ON`.
-Multithreaded benchmarks require a C++ support.
+Multithreaded benchmarks require C++ support.

 The Scalable Pool requirements can be found in the relevant 'Memory Pool managers' section below.